 - Amount(s) of Unpaid Progress Payment(s): In this field, you’ll list the amount(s) of the earlier unpaid progress payment(s), if any.

-This field should list the job title or role of the individual signing the document.
+The “Claimant’s Title” should list the job title or role of the individual signing the document.

-Date of Signature
+12. Date of Signature

 This is simply the calendar date that the document is signed.